mrYakamoto/phase-1-mock-assessment/translator/README.md

 # Teenage Slang Translator

+Ignore bonus.md for now -- that's a bonus release for when/if you've finished the core challenges.

 ## Release 0

 Studies show that 105% of teenagers evade adults by communicating in slang.
 Help parents out by making a dictionary for teen slang.